-Here’s why: if you’re not testing like against like, you can’t trust the results.
+Here’s why: if you’re not testing apples against apples, you can’t trust the results.

-In order to get reliable results, you’ll need to run your A/B tests for comparable periods.
+In other words, in order to get reliable results, you’ll need to run your A/B tests for comparable periods.

 This will give you a better idea of traffic patterns so you can select an ideal period to run your A/B test.

 Test duration is another essential factor in determining the reliability of your results.
-If you’re running a test with several variants and want 400 conversions, you’ll need to test for a longer time than for a test with just a control and a variant, and 100 expected conversions.
+If you’re running a test with several variants and want 400 conversions, you’ll need to test for a longer time than you would for a test with one variant and 100 expected conversions.